 PICC lines tend to have just a short protruding tube where all the IV needs will pass through, and this is only designed for medical practitioners to use.
-However, going to the hospital for the treatment every now and then can sometimes be impractical.
+However, going to the hospital for treatment every now and then can sometimes be impractical.

 The good news is that you can do it yourself without the aid of anyone.
 This is by requesting to have an extension tubing.
 It allows you to be able to hold the access cap and give yourself every infusion and flush that you need.

 3. Wear The Most Comfortable PICC Sleeve

-Since the PICC line will be somewhat protruding, and even more so when it comes an extension, it will be at risk of accidents, especially when around small kids.
-The solution is to have it wrapped up and covered with PICC line cover.
+Since the PICC line will be somewhat protruding, and even more so when it comes to an extension, it will be at risk of accidents, especially when around small kids.
+The solution is to have it wrapped up and covered with a PICC line cover.

 The ones that they give out at the hospital don’t usually offer as much protection as they should, so you may look for alternatives online.

 The important thing is that they have holes for the tubes to go through so that they do not touch your skin directly, worse, press up against your skin and cause rashes and scratches.

 They should also be stretchy that they don’t slide off your arms and can fold over themselves so you have the PICC line covered entirely and out of reach.

 4. Handheld Showerhead Will Be A Lifesaver